Bnjackson/cli-weather-forecast/README.md

-# cli-weather-forecast
+# CLI Weather Forecast App
-A CLI based task manager that gets weather data from an API and outputs it to the console based on user location input.
+A simple CLI based program that takes in a user input of a location and outputs the current weather for that location.

+## Features
+- Get current weather for a user inputted location
+- Connects to weatherapi for weather data